joshgerdes/jekyll-uno/_drafts/create-a-public-holidays-api-using-microsoft-azure.md

 Now that we have the Azure storage account and PublicHolidays table, it's time to import the data.

-If you want to do this manually, the Azure table will have the following columns:
+If you want to do this manually, the Azure Table will have the following columns:

 | --- | --- | --- | --- | --- | --- | --- |
 | Date | Country | Type | Name | Day | Year | Comments |